aiswaryasankar/website/ICLR_2022_Blog.md

 ## Importance Sampling

-Importance sampling is a technique of estimating the expected value of a function $f(x)$ where $x$ has a data distribution $p$ using samples another distribution $q$:
+Importance sampling is a technique of estimating the expected value of a function $$f(x)$$ where $$x$$ has a data distribution $$p$$ using samples another distribution $$q$$:

 $$
 \mathbb{E}_p[f(x)] = \mathbb{E}_q (\frac{f(X)p(X)}{q(X)})
 $$

-In the context of RL, importance sampling estimates the value functions for a policy $\pi$ with samples collected previously from another, possibly older policy $\pi'$.
+In the context of RL, importance sampling estimates the value functions for a policy $$\pi$$ with samples collected previously from another, possibly older policy $$\pi'$$.
 Calculating the total rewards of taking an action is often very expensive, and thus if the new action is relatively close to the old one, importance sampling allows us to calculate the new rewards based on the old calculation.
-Otherwise, whenever we update the policy $\pi$, you’d need to collect a completely new trajectory to calculate the expected rewards.
+Otherwise, whenever we update the policy $$\pi$$, you’d need to collect a completely new trajectory to calculate the expected rewards.
 When the current policy diverges from the old policy too much, the accuracy decreases and both policies need to be resynced regularly.
 In this situation a trust-region is defined as the region for which the approximation is still accurate enough for those new policies within the region.

 # Training for GOLD